 Today, Starr Hill area is a mix of residential, commercial and industrial uses.
-The nearly 50 acres contain numerous structures and assets of varied note and worth such as the treasured Jefferson School building (now a cultural and community center) and Inge's Grocery facade marker that bring historic and contextual significance; Carver Recreation Center

-Nestled between the University and Downtown Charlottesville Mall, Starr Hill neighborhood is 47.7 acres of mixed uses.
-It also contains the remnants of some of historic Vinegar Hill's structures and community fabric.
-Starr Hill is an integrated community bound on the north edge by Preston Avenue, to the east by Ridge/McIntire Road, to the south by the CSX Railroad, and to the west with greenway and play space; Ebenezer Baptist Church and First Baptist Church; Marriot and Quirk Hotels; office suites; garden apartments; loft apartments over ground level retail; some single-family and duplex houses of limited yard and community designation; and the functional core necessities of City Yard service centers and warehouse; community grocery and personal services; transportation hubs for Amtrak and Greyhound; significant amounts of impervious surface street-line parking and lots; and a range of fast food, dine-in and pub/ABC venues.
+The nearly 50 acres contain numerous structures and assets of varied note and worth such as the treasured Jefferson School building (now a cultural and community center) and Inge's Grocery facade marker that bring historic and contextual significance; Carver Recreation Center with greenway and play space; Ebenezer Baptist Church and First Baptist Church; Marriot and Quirk Hotels; office suites; garden apartments; loft apartments over ground level retail; some single-family and duplex houses of limited yard and community designation; and the functional core necessities of City Yard service centers and warehouse; community grocery and personal services; transportation hubs for Amtrak and Greyhound; significant amounts of impervious surface street-line parking and lots; and a range of fast food, dine-in and pub/ABC venues.
 Residential inventory includes single-family detached and duplex homes, multi-family condominiums and apartments, and single room occupancy dwellings.